SonidoCristalino/Vieb/README.md

     1. Please, first install Vieb.
     2. Then, clone this repository into your `~/home/username/` and after that change the dir name from `Vieb` to `.vieb`.
+    3. Modify your Vieb icon .desktop, and modify the exec command to `--config-file=~/home/username/.vieb/viebrc`
-    3. If you already have your file configuration like `/home/username/.config/Vieb/viebrc`, please, change it name, just like `viebrc_bkp`.
+    4. If you already have your file configuration like `/home/username/.config/Vieb/viebrc`, please, change it name, just like `viebrc_bkp`.
-    4. Do the same thing if you already have a directory named like `/home/username/.config/Vieb/username`.
+    5. Do the same thing if you already have a directory named like `/home/username/.config/Vieb/userscript`.
-    5. Enjoy it!
+    6. Enjoy it!